azerothcore/wow-statistics/README.md

 # WoW Statistics

-This repository is a collection of React components to display useful information about the population as charts.
+This repository is a collection of React components to display useful information as charts about the server population.

 ![WoW Statistics](wow-statistics.png)

 ## Internals

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is built using [Vite](https://vitejs.dev/), a modern build tool that provides a faster development experience compared to traditional bundlers like Webpack.

 The chart was done with [AmChart 4](https://www.amcharts.com/) and inspired by [this example](https://www.amcharts.com/demos/column-chart-images-top/?theme=dark).

-The application was safely typed with TypeScript.
+The application was safely typed with [TypeScript](https://www.typescriptlang.org/).

-## Before running
+## How to run

+1. Setup .env to your server (check [.env.example](.env.example))
+2. Install NPM 10.x and Node 20.x or later via [NVM](https://github.com/nvm-sh/nvm)
+3. npm install
+4. npm start

-See [.env.example](.env.example) before running the application (at the moment we don't support a local profile, but you can mock it yourself using [this mocked json](src/mockData.json))
+Dev/Local profile support is not currently available (see https://github.com/azerothcore/wow-statistics/issues/8), but you can mock data using [this mocked JSON](src/mockData.json).

-## Available Scripts
+## Available Commands

 In the project directory, you can run: